-Dietsmann strives to conduct its operations as efficiently as possible and continuously improve its high level standards of performance.
-The company also focuses its efforts on implementing all required processes to guarantee this high level of efficiency and continuous improvement.
+Dietsmann strives to conduct its operations as efficiently as possible and continuously improve its high standards of performance.
+The company also focuses its efforts on implementing all the processes needed to guarantee this high level of efficiency and continuous improvement.